timvisee/version-compare/README.md

 or when their formatting differs.

 This library helps you to easily compare any kind of version number with a single code-statement.
+Two version numbers can be compared to each other, to get a relevant comparison operator (`<`, `==`, `>`), or version numbers can be tested against any given comparison operator.

+Along with version comparison, the library also features other useful tools.
-Version numbers can also be parsed to inspect a version number by it's _parts_ if desired.
+For example; version numbers can also be parsed to inspect a version number by it's bare _parts_ if desired.

 Note: This library is still a work in progress.
 See the list below for a list of currently available and future features.

 ## Features
 * Compare two version numbers, get: `<`, `==` or `>`.